God in Tenrikyo: Providence

+Although the names of the ten divine aspects are mostly derived from the names of Shinto kami, the aspects are not considered to be separate kami or deities in Tenrikyo, but rather as different characteristics of God.

 History

 In 1880, in order to evade continuous persecution by the government, Tenrikyo placed itself under the administration of a Shugendo temple named Jifukuji.
-During this time Tenri-Ō-no-Mikoto was officially called Tenrin-Ō-Nyorai and the kanji of various other deities were changed, but by 1890 Tenrikyo was given approval by the Meiji government and the original names were restored.
+During this time Tenri-Ō-no-Mikoto was officially called Tenrin-Ō-Nyorai and the kanji of various other deities were changed.
+However, by 1890, Tenrikyo was given approval by the Meiji government, and the original names were restored.